3dem/relion-documents/source/STA_tutorial/BayesianPolishing.rst

 Analysing the results
 ---------------------

-In the output folder ``Polish/job041`` you will find new ``tomograms.star`` and ``particles.star`` files including the corrected tilt series alignment and particle positions and a |trajectory_set| file ``motion.star`` with particle trajectories.
+In the output folder ``Polish/job030`` you will find new ``tomograms.star`` and ``particles.star`` files including the corrected tilt series alignment and particle positions and a |trajectory_set| file ``motion.star`` with particle trajectories.
-Again, to assess the result, run new :jobtype:`Reconstruct particle` and :jobtype:`Post-processing` jobs using the new parameters.
+To assess the result, we generate new particles with the :jobtype:`Extract subtomos` job using the resulting ``optimisation_set.star`` file, followed by :jobtype:`Reconstruct particle` and :jobtype:`Post-processing`.
-Compared to the previous FSC estimation, we observe a clear improvement and a resolution of 3.6Å.
+Compared to the previous FSC estimation, we observe a clear improvement and a resolution of 3.65Å.

 .. |optimisation_set| replace:: :ref:`optimisation set <sec_sta_optimisation_set>`